 Aggressive Attorneys Representing Victims of Surgical Errors

 Surgical errors can turn routine surgeries into tragic events with life-changing, permanent consequences.
-If you suffer from permanent disability or were severely injured due to a surgical error, you have options.
+If you suffer from a permanent disability or were severely injured due to a surgical error, you have options.
 Medical professionals have a duty to provide the highest standard of care possible; if it can be shown that their negligence resulted in needless and preventable injury, disfigurement, or disability, they can be held liable for their actions.
-Our surgical error attorneys, serving clients throughout Utah, can help represent your interests in court and see to it that your legal rights are protected.
+A surgical errors attorney with Younker Hyde Macfarlane in Salt Lake City, UT, can help represent your interests in court and see to it that your legal rights are protected.
 We encourage you to seek legal counsel from our personal injury group today.
-With decades of experience and the resources of Younker Hyde Macfarlane behind them, they can handle any case and take on any defendant.
+Contact us online or call (801) 335-6467 to schedule your free case review.

 A number of common surgical errors occur in hospitals throughout the country.
 The important thing to note is that these surgical errors are preventable.
 All surgeries carry risk, but through due diligence and experience, the following should never occur.
 If they do, it may indicate a medical malpractice claim against the involved parties.

 - Perforated eardrums while removing foreign objects from ear

 - Performing hernia surgery on the wrong side